Definition:

 Future trends in RTB:

-1. Artificial Intelligence and Machine Learning
+1. Artificial Intelligence and Machine Learning:

-– More advanced bid optimization and targeting
+– More advanced bidding and targeting optimization

-2. Programmatic TV
+2. Programmatic TV:

-– Extension of the RTB for television advertising
+– Extension of RTB to television advertising

-3. Mobile-first
+3. Mobile-first:

-– Growing focus on auctions for mobile devices
+– Growing focus on mobile auctions

-4. Blockchain
+4. Blockchain:

 – Greater transparency and security in transactions

-5. Privacy regulations
+5. Privacy Regulations:

 – Adaptation to new data protection laws and guidelines

-6. Programmatic audio
+6. Programmatic audio:

 Conclusion:

 Real-Time Bidding has revolutionized the way digital advertising is bought and sold, offering an unprecedented level of efficiency and personalization.
 Although it presents challenges, especially in terms of privacy and technical complexity, RTB continues to evolve, incorporating new technologies and adapting to changes in the digital landscape.
-As advertising becomes increasingly data-driven, RTB remains a fundamental tool for advertisers and publishers looking to maximize the value of their campaigns and advertising inventories
+As advertising becomes increasingly data-driven, RTB remains a fundamental tool for advertisers and publishers seeking to maximize the value of their campaigns and advertising inventories.